code-rush/givel-info/givel/README.md

   - Path: /api/v1/user_accounts/
   - Method: POST
   - Required Data: first_name, last_name, email, password
-  - Returns: If successfully created returns *201 CREATED* Status Code, else if user already exists, returns *400 BAD REQUEST* with a response message "User already exists!"
+  - Returns: If successfully created returns *201 CREATED* Status Code with a success message, elseif user already exists, returns *400 BAD REQUEST* Status Code with a message "User already exists!"
   - Description: Creates a new user.
 Email must be unique.
 Will raise a BadRequest exception if a User with that email already exists.